Archon-3/Archon-3/README.md

 # Selam, I'm Abenezer! 👋

 ### 🚀 About Me
 I'm a Software Engineering student at **Adama Science and Technology University**, passionate about **UI/UX design**, **web development**, and building impactful digital solutions.
-I'm currently developing a **pharmacy locator web app** and have worked on several projects, including:
+I've worked on several projects, including:

 - **Betachn** – a real estate platform that connects renters and buyers without the need for middlemen.
 - **Smart Gebere** – a mobile app that helps farmers manage their work more efficiently.
+- **Gulit E-Commerce Platform** – a full-featured web application allowing sellers to list products and buyers to shop online seamlessly.

+---

 ### 🛠 Tech Stack